Where Do They All Go? PCB Layout Component Placement Guidelines

 Finalizing the Placement and Some Tricks that can Help You

 Another great resource to have is a power distribution network analysis tool.
-This can mean the difference in a successful power delivery design or not on your layout.
-After all, the features of your PCB design software are to make your design process intuitive and comfortable so you can quit digging around in files and spend time actually designing.
-Thankfully, Altium Designer 18, has the placement functionality and other helpful methodology features.
+This can mean the difference in a successful power delivery PCB design or not on your PCB layout.
+After all, the features of your PCB design software are to make your PCB design process intuitive and comfortable so you can quit digging around in files and spend time actually designing.
+Thankfully, Altium Designer, has the placement functionality and other helpful methodology features.

-To find out more about how Altium Designer 18 can help you with your design needs, talk to an expert at Altium.
+To find out more about how Altium Designer can help you with your PCB design needs, talk to someone at Altium Designer.